IPS e.max CAD

 - Excellent esthetics and high strength of 530 MPa2, efficiently obtained in the dental practice

-- Full range of indications for your chairside CAD/CAM system
+- Full range of processing options for your chairside CAD/CAM system

 1 Based on sales figures